vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/14_Biological_Energy.md

 [[232]]

-As we progress to more challenging oil resources, [^21] the EROEI drops- now around 10-15:1 for conventional oil and as low as 3:1 for tar sands [^95].
+As we progress to more challenging oil resources, [^21] the EROEI dropsnow around 10-15:1 for conventional oil and as low as 3:1 for tar sands [^95].
 Table 14.1 provides one set of EROEI estimates for various sources.
 Note that estimates vary due to difficulties in proper accounting of all energy inputs, so don't take these numbers literally-just as approximate guides.

 [^21]: ... deep water, fracking, tar sands